operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/access-database.md

 ```

-- Connect to MariaDB Server pod.
+Step 2: Connect to MariaDB Server pod.

+To do so,

-  Copy below command to the terminal,add the podname of MariaDB Server Instance.
+- Copy the command below to the terminal, then add the podname of MariaDB Server Instance.

 ```copycommand
  kubectl exec -it <podname> bash -n my-mariadb-operator-app
  ```

-- Connect to the database using username **db-user** and password **db-user**
+Step 3: Connect to the database using username db-user and password db-user.

  ```execute